eo33/ecommerce-app/README.md

 #### Work progress

 - 26 Oct 2023 - Added the user stories, tasks and understanding the requirement.
-- 28 Oct 2023 - Worked on cart schema and API backend
+- 28 Oct 2023 - Worked on cart schema and API backend.
-- 30 Oct 2023 - Worked on add cart API, and cart interface design in Figma
+- 30 Oct 2023 - Worked on add cart API, and cart interface design in Figma.
+Finished task #1.
+- 31 Oct 2023 - Implemented Figma design.

 ## Feature 5: Checkout and Orders: